Top Gun | 1986

 In 1996, the Navy Fighter Weapons School relocated to the US Naval Air Station Fallon, east of the town of Fallon, on I-50, Nevada.
 The control tower buzzed by Maverick is at Fallon, and much of the aerial footage of the film was shot here.

 The flyers’ hangout, where Goose hammers out Great Balls of Fire on the piano, and Maverick finally hooks up with Charlie, is the Kansas City BBQ, 600 West Harbor Drive at Kettner Boulevard, by the railroad tracks in downtown San Diego.
+The bar is not shy about celebrating its role in the film.

 Charlie’s beachfront home is 102 South Pacific Street at First Street, in Oceanside, on I-5 between Los Angeles and San Diego.